-Yes, every international student & scholar (including F-2 and J-2 dependents) is legally required to complete tax forms for each year they were enrolled in the U.S., even if they do not earn wages.
+Yes, every international student & scholar (including F-2 and J-2 dependents) who was here in 2020 is legally required to complete tax forms for each year they were enrolled in the U.S., even if they do not earn U.S.-sourced wages.
 This page is to help you understand your F1 or J1 visa holder tax reporting obligations.
 If tax filing or forms are not correctly filed, international students could be penalized, assessed fees, and/or have difficulties renewing visas or changing status.

 The proper forms you need to file are determined by factors like how long you’ve been in the US and whether or not you earned wages.
 The Office of International Education and Services can help you in a few different ways.
 Please read below to determine what is the best for you.

 Your only obligation is to complete the Federal 8843 form.
 Below are two different options to help you complete the 8843 form.
 Each option is fairly simple, just be sure to carefully read all the instructions.

 Form 8843 is not an income tax return form.
 It is a document required by the U.S. government for F and J visa holders to declare their nonresident status.
 It is also called, ‘Statement for Exempt Individuals and Individuals with a Medical Condition’.